Seawall Urban Park

-Paid parking along Seawall BLVD is enforced from 10 a.m. to 6 p.m. daily for $2 per hour or $16 per day.
+Paid parking along Seawall Boulevard is enforced from 10 a.m. to 6 p.m. daily for $2 per hour (with a 2 hour minimum) or $16 per day.
 Get the best deal by purchasing the Seawall Parking Pass for $45, which is good for an entire year of unlimited Seawall Parking.

 3 convenient ways to purchase Seawall Parking Pass or Daily parking: